 Open June 18-September 5.
 475 Commercial Street, Boston, 617-635-5235.

 If you’re a serious swimmer, consider joining BU FitRec‘s Masters Swim program.
 With pre-scheduled practice times, you’ll have someone there to lead your workout and a team dynamic to motivate you.
 You can either join the program and attend regularly, or work out on a drop-in basis for $12 a session.

 915 Commonwealth Ave., Boston, 617-358-3740; bu.edu/fitrec.

 The Kroc Center is more than just your average community pool—it also features an indoor water park, a lazy river, swim lessons for kids and adults, and aquatic fitness classes like senior water aerobics, Aqua Boogie, and Aqua Zumba.
-Day passes for adults are $10, or $15 for a family.
+Day passes for adults are $13, or $7 for kids under 17.

 In Hyde Park, the Olsen Swimming Pool is open every day from 11 a.m. to 7 p.m.
 It also has an accompany spray deck for the kiddos.

 Open June 25-September 5.
 5 Turtle Pond Parkway, Hyde Park, 617-364-9524.